 What Is Data Science?

 Data science is a domain that underpins the use of statistical and computational techniques to extract insights and knowledge from data.
 It includes a range of activities, including data cleaning, transformation, modeling, and visualization, among others.
-Data science aims to derive meaningful insights from data to support informed decision-making.
+Data Science Course aims to derive meaningful insights from data to support informed decision-making.

 The application of data science is widespread in various industries, such as finance, healthcare, e-commerce, marketing, and transportation.
 In healthcare, for example, data science is used to analyze medical records and clinical data to improve patient outcomes and optimize resource allocation.
 In finance, data science is used to identify patterns and trends in financial data to mitigate risks and improve investment strategies.
 In e-commerce, data science enhances customer experience and optimizes sales strategies by analyzing customer behavior and preferences.